DSI4EU/toolkit/about.md

 =======
 sections:
   - title: About
-    text: The Digital Social Innovation for Europe (DSI4EU) project aimed to this growing network of projects providing a bottom-up approach to tech development.
+    text: Across Europe there is a growing movement of people developing inspiring digital solutions to social challenges.
   - title: Open source
     text: Toolkit code and assets
     image: ../assets/open.svg